 To meet your needs, various functions may be configured to your hearing instrument.
-The actual configuration of your instrument can be marked (checked off) by your Hearing Care Professional in relevant sections of this manual.
-Also see the last page for a complete overview of all functions configured to your hearing instrument.
+The actual configuration of your instrument is marked (ticked off) by your Hearing Care Professional in relevant sections of this manual.
+Also, see the last page for a complete overview of all functions configured to your hearing instrument(s).

-The hearing instrument amplification is uniquely adjusted and optimized to your personal hearing capabilities during the fitting performed by your Hearing Care Professional.
+The hearing instrument amplification is uniquely adjusted and optimized to your personal hearing capabilities by the fitting performed by your Hearing Care Professional.

-If you have any questions on the use or maintenance of your hearing instrument, please contact your Hearing Care Professional.
+If you have any questions on the use or maintenance of the hearing instrument, please contact your Hearing Care Professional.